toumorokoshi/greyhawk-language/docs/source/objectives.rst

 someone not familiar with these deviations (Such as python2's 'print' and 'assert' being effectively methods that do not need arguments passed in parentheses).
-Greyhawk attempts to minimize that by ensuring that all methods follow a standard.
+Greyhawk attempts to minimize that by ensuring that all features of the code follow a standard.

 'Style' does not exist
 ----------------------